illustration of dental filling

 How long do composite dental fillings last?

-Composite dental fillings typically last between 5 to 10 years, depending on various factors such as oral hygiene habits, bite forces, and the location of the filling.
+Composite dental fillings typically last an average of 10 years, depending on various factors such as oral hygiene habits, bite forces, and the location of the filling.
 With proper care and regular dental check-ups, composite fillings can provide durable and long-lasting restoration for decayed or damaged teeth.
 During your routine check-ups, our team will assess your fillings and other dental restorations, and we will make a recommendation for when we believe you should have your filling replaced with a new one.